acingraham/AboutWebCourse/README.md

 ### Exercise Ideas
     - Taking a profile page about an Expert and updating it for yourself
+    - make an animation using the about.com ball/logo
+    - create or reimagine a logo.
+Could be a logo mash where you make the about.com logo with the theme from a different company's logo.

 ### Misc.
 Ideas
     - Create HipChat room for class